JamesLemony/jameslemony.github.io/content/Course Notes/Conjunctions/When and While - As and Just As.md

 > The mechanic was fixing the car when the customer came.
 > The teacher was explaining the question when the students talked.
 > I don't want you to drive while you're so tired.
-> She waited while he poured a cup of coffee.
+> She waited while he was pouring a cup of coffee.
 > They stay awake at night while researchers work in the daytime.
 > While talking to Tikhon he asked about me twice.
 > After a while he rang the bell again, very loudly.